LeeeeeLy/bioinfo823/README.md

-# Finding the greatest impact on the number of websites developed and delivered to customers per quarter
+#STAT 823: Spring Class Project, 2020

-STAT 823: Spring Class Project, 2020
+Finding the greatest impact on the number of websites developed and delivered to customers per quarter

 Xiaowen(Lee) Li, Omid Nabavizadeh